DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 Must have: electric or hospital grade breast pump.

-It’s very not fun how 1) super mega late breast pump and 2) healthcare advisors not giving pointed enough advice, results in a chain of things that turn into a huge hassle (noted above).

 ### High bilirubin, aka jaundice
 - Fight it by feeding more (triple feeding)
 - Visiting hospital daily for blood tests SUCKS
 - NICU for light therapy if levels get too high (based on hours of age), which prevents very low chance of brain damage.
 - Very common (60% of firstborns in the U.S.), due to poor advice on how to prepare for after the birth.

+It’s very not fun how 1) super mega late breast pump and 2) healthcare advisors not giving pointed enough advice, results in a chain of things that turn into a huge hassle.

 ### Bottle feeding
 - Slow flow wide nipple for jaw development and to reduce nipple confusion.
 Dr. Brown’s bottle and nipple are good.